|Nutritional Guidelines (per serving)|

-Few things are as wonderful as a hot, fresh made doughnut.
+Few things are as wonderful as a hot, fresh-made doughnut.
 The aroma fills the kitchen and you can't wait to bite into the warm dough and drippy glaze.
 Well, except maybe for the frying part.
 It's can be quite a pain to set up a doughnut frying station not to mention the diet guilt over all that oil.
 Fortunately, baked doughnuts taste great, especially warm from the oven with drippy glaze.
-Yes, of course, there's drippy glaze.
+Yes, of course, there's a drippy glaze.
 That's a doughnut requirement.

 I've made baked doughnuts in both mini and standard size doughnut pans but I also love making the "holes" in a mini muffin tin.
 As long as you don't overfill it, you get round little cakes that pop right out, ready for their glaze.
 Plus, making them mini just means I can have more and that's always my favorite part!